Link cobordisms and absolute gradings on link Floer homology: Definition of the gradings

-\begin{lem} Suppose $\bL$ is a link in $Y$, with a grading assignment $\pi:C(L)\to J$, and that $\bL$ is $J$--null-homologous.
-If $(\cH,J_s)$ and $(\cH',J_s')$ are two choices of diagrams and almost complex structures for $(Y,\bL)$, and $\frs\in \Spin^c(Y)$ is a torsion $\Spin^c$ structure, then the change of diagrams map preserves the relative Alexander multi-grading over $\Z^J$, and the two relative Maslov gradings. \end{lem}
+\begin{lem} Suppose $\bL$ is a multi-based link in $Y$, with a type-partitioned, indexed coloring $(\sigma,J)$ with indexing set $\bJ$, and $L$ is $\bJ$-null-homologous.
+If $(\cH,J_s)$ and $(\cH',J_s')$ are two choices of diagrams and almost complex structures for $(Y,\bL)$, then the transition map